 Concept and Composition

-The formation of ideas and terminology, dramaturgy/narrative structures, interpretation, methodologies and documentation are key concepts, as are the area’s overarching critical terms – concepts and composition – which are understood and activated in the widest possible sense.
-Part of the research strategy is to renegotiate and (re-) present established notions (such as interpretation and dramaturgy) as critical acts; knowledge development in this area includes linguistic and other articulation of tacit or practical knowledge.
-Furthermore, the field entails an exploration of the synergies and frictions that result from encounters between different disciplines, art forms, interpretation and performance traditions.
-There are also potential issues around the ways in which conceptualisation affects artistic work processes, as well as the mutual influence between discourse and creative practice.
-Critical and creative reflection on methodology is strategically important for the development of this field, as are matters of documentation and dissemination.
+The formation of ideas and terminology, dramaturgical/narrative structures, interpretation, methodologies and documentation are key concepts, as are the area’s overarching critical terms – concepts and composition – which are understood and activated in the widest possible sense.
+This area integrates an exploration of the synergies and frictions that result from encounters between different disciplines, art forms, interpretations and performance traditions.